artsy/palette-docs/README.md

 ### Deployment

-Merges to master are automatically deployed to https://palette.artsy.net.
+Merges to `main` are automatically deployed to https://palette.artsy.net.

 ### Docs Architecture